claireannewest/photothermal_imaging/README.md

-# Confocal Photothermal Imaging Pipeline
+# Photothermal Imaging Pipeline

-This is set up to create a photothermal image of a single spherical nanoparticle.
+This pipeline will create a photothermal image from a nanoparticle using the discrete dipole approximation.

 ## Instructions to Make Photothermal Image
 1. Update `parameters.py` to adjust the shape, materials involved (metal, background, substrate refractive indices and thermal conductivities), laser parameters, and imaging conditions.